The Beresford: Upper stories

 At the fourth story on Central Park West, bays 12–17 contain a limestone balcony, which projects from the facade and is supported by eight modillions.
 Above the fourth story, there are four cartouches on the eastern elevation, four on the southern elevation, and two on the northern elevation.
 Between the two inner cartouches to the east is a plaque with the inscription "Erected 1929", which is framed by swags and scrolls.

 At the 10th and 11th stories, each elevation contains several double-height window groupings, each three bays wide and surrounded by terracotta frames.
 In each grouping, the 10th-story windows contain false balustrades, while the spandrel panels between the 10th and 11th stories contain a cartouche, winged cherubs, and brackets.
 In the center bay of each grouping, there is a rosette above the 11th story.
 At the 14th and 15th stories, there are more double-height window groupings, each three bays wide.
-Each grouping is flanked by brick pilasters and are topped by a triangular broken pediment surrounding a central grille.
+Each grouping is flanked by brick pilasters and is topped by a triangular broken pediment surrounding a central grille.
 There are rosettes on the spandrels between the 14th and 15th stories.
 The center bay of each grouping contains a projecting balcony at the 14th story; a curved broken pediment with a ram's head above the 14th story; and a cartouche above the 15th story.

 In front of the 14th-story setback, there are balustrades on the northern, eastern, and southern elevations.
 The balustrade of the eastern elevation occupies bays 7–22.
 There is a cartouche at the center of the eastern balustrade, decorated with half-cherubs, scrolls, and cherub heads.
 The balustrade on the southern elevation takes up bays 8–22, while that on the northern elevation takes up bays 7–18; there are no cartouches on these balustrades.
 On the 17th story of the eastern elevation, there is a cartouche between bays 14 and 15, decorated with scrolls and ribbons.
 It is aligned with both the entrance below and the chimneys above.
 Above the 17th story, there are chimneys at the centers of the northern, southern, and eastern elevations.
 Another chimney is located at the western end of the southern elevation.

 The outer "pavilions" on the eastern elevation are five bays wide at each of the 16th to 19th stories and three bays wide at the 20th story.
 At the 19th story of each pavilion, the center window is flanked by pilasters.
 Directly above are brackets and pilasters, which flank the center window of each pavilion at the 20th story.
 Above these pilasters is a curved broken pediment, inside which is a rounded dormer opening with a grille.
 At the 20th story, each corner contains urn-shaped finials just outside the penthouses.